by-jp/www.byjp.me/content/notes/twitter/26193551/index.md

 - imported
 - from-twitter
 ---
 leaving Essaouira - grumbling in my tummy - in a bad way.
-And just as I've left Western luxuries on a 6 hour trip to Rabat\!
+And just as I've left Western luxuries on a 6 hour trip to Rabat!